Spooni-Development/spooni_development_website/docs/doc_mappings/lemoyne/spooni_hagen_orchards.md

 ---
 title: Hagen Orchards
-description: SPOONI Hagen Orchards MLO for RedM - Fruit farm with buildings and storage.
-Agricultural property for Lemoyne farming roleplay in Red Dead Redemption 2.
+description: Fruit farm with buildings and storage in Lemoyne.
 ---

 # 🏠 Hagen Orchards